 Yesterday I had a bit of a meltdown.
-Somewhere between the creative staging of each room of our house by the real estate photographer (which involved moving ALL of our personal items/knick-knacks out of the way!), and the thought of showing this house we live in – in said manner… I began to feel overwhelmed.
+Somewhere between the creative staging of each room of our house by a real estate photographer (which involved moving ALL personal items/knick-knacks off shelving), and the thought of keeping this home that we live in – in said manner… I felt overwhelmed.

 “What is your problem?
 Didn’t you just do this 2 years ago?
 Didn’t you glean and purge and finally find peace?
-Aren’t these the things you decided were your ‘treasures’ -to keep?
-You can either be burdened by them all over again or thankful for each memory and grateful they’re still here as reminders.
-These things are only temporary anyway… You can’t take them with you!“
+Aren’t these the things you decided were your treasures to keep?
+Don’t you know God will help get rid of the rest?
+You can either be burdened by it all again or thankful for each memory and grateful you have reminders.
+Things are temporary… You can’t take them with you!“

-My, my what a change of heart.
-I asked God for forgiveness for my grumpy, silliness, and immediately thanked Him for changing my outlook.
-I popped up and came back out to some shelving that held photo books of our family, shells from beach vacations and pottery projects the kids had made for me.
-I saw with new eyes the love we all shared in gifts given to each other.
-I even found renewed strength to carry a few more boxes out to the car.
+Just like that, a change of heart.
+I asked God for forgiveness for my grumpy, silliness, and immediately started thanking Him for a new outlook.
+I popped up and went to a shelf still holding photo books, shells from beach vacations and pottery projects the kids had made.
+I saw with new eyes treasures of love we’ve shared as gifts.

 It’s ok, Your grace is here.
 Your gentleness toward me was what I needed.
 I love that You care and hear and answer when I call.
 Truly, You even direct my thoughts.

 Bit by bit this will all work out and we will happily settle into another home with our stuff of life.